kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

     // The higher value, the higher the priority.
     // This field is populated from the PriorityClassName.
     Priority *int32

-    // PreemptionPriority reflects the priority of the workload when it is
-    // considered for preemption.
-    // The higher value, the higher the priority.
-    // This field is populated from the PreemptionPriorityClassName.
-    PreemptionPriority *int32
 }
 ```